DavHau/nix-portable/README.md

 ## nix-portable
 Nix - Static, Permissionless, Installation-free, Pre-configured

-!!!
-This project is work in progress !!! (nix builds do not yet work)

 The goal of this project is to provide Nix as a single binary which just works without any previous installation/configuration and without the need of super user privileges.

 ### Under the hood: